-After the Bauhaus Dessau had to wait for a long time for the reconstruction of the Masters’ Houses that were destroyed at war, the ensemble is complete again.
+After the Bauhaus Dessau had to wait for a long time for the reconstruction of the Masters’ Houses destroyed at war, the ensemble is complete again.

 The Bauhaus looks back on a chequered history.
 Founded in Weimar in 1919, the Bauhaus moved to Dessau into the new building designed by Walter Gropius in 1925.
-In Dessau the Bauhaus experienced its most glamorous period and attracted many outstanding artists, architects and designers who were designated to leave their aesthetic mark on the entire century.
-When in the Weimar Republic the National Socialists gained the majority in the city council of Dessau in 1931 already, the Bauhaus was closed shortly afterwards and moved to Berlin in the era of Mies van der Rohe, but only one year later it was irrevocably liquidated by the National Socialists.
+In Dessau the Bauhaus experienced its most glamorous period and attracted many outstanding artists, architects and designer, who were designated to leave their aesthetic mark on all the century.
+When the National Socialists gained the majority in the city council of Dessau in 1931 already, the Bauhaus was closed shortly afterwards and moved to Berlin in the era of Mies van der Rohe, but only one year later it was irrevocably liquidated by the National Socialists.

 After many of the artists representing the Bauhaus teaching had been forced to escape into exile, the Masters’ Houses in Dessau were seized by the directors of the National Socialist arms industry.
 Dessau used to be a booming location of technology, the Junkers factory had attracted the Bauhaus to move from Weimar to Dessau in 1925 with funding.
 At war the aviation industry established there turned out to be disastrous for the city, eighty percent of Dessau were reduced to rubble by the Allies.

 The Bauhaus between Third Reich and SED-regime – misunderstood and misused.